rschuetzler/datacom-labs/Exercise 2 - View Network Configuration/2-View Network Configuration-Instructions.md

 ### Step 4: More Linux Guest Network Configuration

 Windows makes it easy to see the DHCP configuration and DNS configuration in one place.
 This same information can be obtained in Linux, but the information is located in several parts of the system.
+Linux follows the Unix convention of having small utilities do one job and do that job well.

 * Run `$ ip route show`
 * The output will show "default via x.x.x.x" (where x.x.x.x is the IP address of the default gateway).
+    * The default gateway is the node that knows how to send data to other networks (networks outside of the current subnetwork).
 * More information can be found in the network configuration file.
-In Debian systems (like Ubuntu), run the following command:
+In Debian-based systems (like Ubuntu), run the following command:
     * `$ cat /etc/network/interfaces`
     * The `cat` command prints the contents of files to your shell.
     * `/etc/network/interfaces` is a text file that contains networking configuration.
     * You should notice that at the end of the file, there is a `source` command that loads all network configurations in the `/etc/networking/interfaces.d/` directory.
 * Run `$ cd /etc/networking/interfaces.d/`
 * Run `$ ls` to **l**i**s**t the contents of the folder.
     * There should only be one file in the folder: eth0.cfg.